-To capture attention, retailer’s efforts towards advertising, content, marketing and media will require an entirely new approach.
+To capture attention, retailer’s efforts towards advertising, content, marketing, and media will require an entirely new approach.
 I tend to call this the transformation towards becoming a data-driven, integrated digital marketing firm.

 Especially today, where traditional retailers need to fight agile, consumer tech companies like Amazon and Alibaba.

-Or other pure players that have already mastered CRM, atomic content marketing and smart programmatic ad buying methods.
+Or other pure players that have already mastered CRM, atomic content marketing, and smart programmatic ad buying methods.

 Keynote Igor Beuker: The Future of Retail & eCommerce

-As professional public speaker, I have the pleasure of working with a dedicated team of analysts.
+As a professional public speaker, I have the pleasure of working with a dedicated team of analysts.
 They hunt for trends, disruptive technologies and interview influencers from the retail space.

 It’s my pleasure to share these actionable insights with the attendees at DMF Dubai.
 My goal here?
 To inspire retailers to reinvent and refresh themselves.